 - Rental properties and office spaces

-Again, connect with your tax professional to ensure you’re familiar with any deductions that you qualify for and get to work with organizing your documents.
-As an expert, they will provide you with proper guidance with deductions and maintaining adequate documentation based on your financial needs and business structure.
+Again, connect with your tax professional to ensure you’re familiar with any deductions you qualify for and get to work with organizing your documents.
+As an expert, they will provide you with proper guidance for deductions and documentation based on your financial needs and business structure.

 5. Assess your freelancing structure and make adjustments as necessary

-The overall structure of your business matters.
-Many freelancers begin their journey as sole proprietors, but what exactly does that mean?
-ClearVoicer Sing Weist eloquently outlines the business structures of a sole proprietor and an LLC and ways to discover which is right for you.
-This can also be a discussion with your CPA or financial strategist but take time to evaluate what’s currently working and ways to improve.
+Look into the business structures of a sole proprietor and an LLC to discover which is right for you.
+This can also be a discussion with your CPA or financial strategist, but take time to evaluate what’s currently working and ways to improve.

 Please be aware that your location may also dictate specific requirements for freelance.
 For example, Californians have the AB5 freelancer law that restricts qualifying as an independent contractor based on work classification.
 If you live in California or have clients in California, this law may impact you.
 Neglecting to educate yourself on these types of laws can come with a lot of frustration and costly fees.